Traveling to Nice to enjoy the beaches is always lovely. However, don’t forget there’s a city side of Nice to explore, too.

 Take a look now.

 This was 1966.

 While much has changed, the spirit of the city seems the same.
-It is still the place where you feel you can “hide out.”
+It is still where you feel you can “hide out.”
 No one seems to care what anyone else is doing.
-And there are so many people of different backgrounds, cultures and languages, there’s no telling who “belongs” there and who is a tourist.
+And there are so many people of different backgrounds, cultures, and languages there’s no telling who “belongs” there and who is a tourist.

-The European architecture and neighborhoods of Nice remind me more of Italy than of France.
-I was reminded by my AIRBNB host that it’s not by accident.
-Nice was part of France until the mid-1800’s.
+The European architecture and neighborhoods of Nice remind me more of Italy than France.
+I was reminded by my AIRBNB host that it was not by accident.
+Friendly was part of France until the mid-1800s.
 It was again occupied by Italy during WWII.
-(Guess I missed history class the day this factoid was taught.)
+(I guess I missed history class the day this factoid was taught.)

 These are some of the city-side sights:

 Getting around town in Nice is a breeze.
 There are public buses and trams if you aren’t up for walking, which is an excellent way to sightsee and stop along the way.
 You can rent by the hour or more for those who like to bicycle.